 We are also happy to advise cross dressers on which items may particularly suit them - feel free to email us with any questions or for suggestions.

-If you would prefer to shop in person for an outfit we are regularly at the Birmingham Bizarre Bazaar and London Alternative Market - both events are TV/TG friendly.
+If you would prefer to shop in person for an outfit we are regularly at the Birmingham Bizarre Bazaar which is cross dresser friendly.
 If you cannot make it to one of these events you can make an appointment to visit us to shop for an outfit in person.
-Email or call us to arrange an appointment, we are situated halfway between Lincoln and Newark.
+Email or call us to arrange an appointment, we are situated south Leicester.

 Please feel free to order any item(s) from the womenswear section and send us your measurements.